 It was an impassioned talk.
 The subject is touchy, which explains why this panel has been the only public event so far to showcase leading Palestinian thinkers sharing a frank discussion on the matter in front of members of the press.

 What became clear from the discussion that is Palestinians are keenly aware that they are collectively demonized anytime a member of their national group assaults an Israeli and they have no interest in contributing to that discourse.
 At the same time they are seriously concerned about what is happening to children in their community where an undeniable trend has sprung.
-And it can’t be ignored that there are voices in the West Bank who do celebrate the deaths of Israelis, or justify the killing of American Taylor Force last week, although polls suggest this is a fringe position.
+And it can’t be ignored that there are voices in the West Bank who do celebrate the deaths of Israelis, or justify the killing of American Taylor Force last week.

 Fifty-four per cent of Palestinians in the West Bank said they are opposed to “the continuation of knife attacks against Israelis,” according to a poll published Sunday from the Jerusalem Media and Communication Centre.

 The reasons for this are varied.
 Some Palestinians note international law allows in certain cases for the killing of soldiers in uniform in the context of a military occupation.
 Others look inward at their own society and ponder what leads minors, including children as young as 12, to stow a kitchen knife in their backpacks and head to an Israeli military post instead of going to school.
-In any case, what polls can’t show, is that Palestinians are struggling to grapple with the issue of attacks and the death of the attackers.
+In any case, what polls can’t show is that Palestinians are grappling with what it says about their society that some children have tried to kill.

 Each of the speakers at the roundtable hosted by the Rosa Luxemberg Foundation —Buttu, Barghouti and Zomlot—said, and repeated, they do not advocate violence.
 But they understand why it is happening.
 In broad strokes the answer is: the occupation.
 Their view is while violence is not their answer they want employed, the context of what brought a person to carry out an attack should be highlighted.